apmp-dxfg/m-layer-concept/docs/m_layer_intro.rst

 Although these may appear to be just a few exceptional cases, they are features of measurement scales and units of measurement that are not recognised explicitly in the SI.

-The M-layer can represent quantities and units in digital systems because it provides rigorous support for these ideas.
+The M-Layer can represent quantities and units in digital systems because it provides rigorous support for these ideas.

-What is the M-layer?
+What is the M-Layer?
 ====================

 Traditionally, a quantity is expressed by pairing a number with the name, or symbol, for a unit, like 10 kg.
 However, this is not enough for digital systems, because there is extra information that people use to interpret such expressions.
-The M-layer takes into account two extra things when expressing a quantity:
+The M-Layer takes into account two extra things when expressing a quantity:

     * the aspect of the quantity (mass, temperature, angle, etc.)
     * the type of scale (based on the conversion operations required)